dhruv-33/Notes-webapp-MERN/README.md

 - User authentication (register/login)
 - Create, read, update, and delete notes
 - Notes are private to each user
-- Responsive UI with modern design
 - Form validation and error handling
 - Token-based authentication with JWT
-- Password hashing for security

 ## Tech Stack